David Bowie Part 1: Transition & Tribute (1992)

 🏛️ Saint James Episcopal Church

-🗒️ Note: The “Royal Wedding” attended by guests including Brian Eno, Bono, and Yoko Ono.
-Bowie composes instrumental pieces for the ceremony, which would later form the basis for the track ‘The Wedding Song’.
+🗒️ Notes: The “Royal Wedding” of the rock world takes place, attended by guests including Brian Eno, Bono, and Yoko Ono.
+Bowie composes original instrumental pieces for the ceremony, which would later form the thematic basis for the track ‘The Wedding Song’ on his next album.

 📅 1992-06-18